Simulant has a full-featured audio system that makes it easy to load and play sound effects and streams.

 Playing a sound from a StageNode

 will use positional audio to make it seem like the sound is coming from the location of the node.
-Sounds played
+If you want

 The repeat